khaefner/buffer_overflow/README.md

 register?  (hint should look like this: `ebx            0x41414141`)

 ---
-`Action:`  Take a screen shot of your main memory layout using the info registers
+`Action:`  Take a screen shot of your main memory layout using the 'info registers'
 ---